 Using the Pastanaga Editor, the content you add in blocks and the arrangement of blocks is stored as JSON in the schema fields

 volto.blocks.
 Additionally you can edit all fields of the content type schema in a sidebar.

 volto.blocks, the fields from a content-type schema are edited and stored exactly like previously in Plone.

 For theming your Plone 6 website you choose either Volto or the Plone Classic frontend.

 Here are some pointer that may help you decide:

-Existing projects that are updated to Plone 6 can decide what frontend to use.
-If a lot of customizations were done and you don’t want to reimplement lot of custom templates or features in Volto it is a good idea to use Plone Classic.
+Existing projects that are updated to Plone 6 can decide which frontend to use.
+If a lot of customizations were done and you don't want to reimplement a lot of custom templates and features in Volto, it is a good idea to use Plone Classic.

-For a selection of Volto add-ons see https://github.com/collective/awesome-volto/
+For a selection of awesome Volto add-ons see https://github.com/collective/awesome-volto/